 Do you know what is abuse in a relationship or are you unsure about what constitutes abuse?
 Abuse is the misuse of power, trust, and control in a couple’s relationship.
 The first signs of an abusive relationship are visible in a couple’s life when one of the partners acts like a control freak and tries to regulate their partner’s life according to their own will.

-This unfair pattern is visible in most Indian marriages where a spouse dominates their partner and disturbs the marital equation with a series of abusive patterns.
-There are numerous ways with which abuse while dating or in a marriage can be defined.
-Before delving deeper into it, let us first find out the types of abuse that can threaten a couple’s healthy relationship.
+This unfair pattern is visible in most marriages where a spouse dominates their partner and disturbs the marital equation with a series of abusive patterns.
+There are numerous ways in which abuse while dating or in a marriage can be defined.
+Before delving deeper into it, let us first find out the types of abusive relationships.

 - Emotional abuse: Using insults, hurtful words, and undue criticism to make the other person feel bad.
 Emotional abuse can be done in private, or even in public.
 Hurtful remarks about a person’s looks or abilities all amount to emotional abuse

 - Sexual abuse: Making one’s partner have sex, or perform any sexual act forcefully.
 Marital rapes also constitute sexual abuse.
 Sexual abuse can include a range of activities.
 It can happen to both men and women.
 Children may also be victims of sexual abuse at home